Failing to hash into supersingular isogeny graphs: Iterating to supersingular -invariants

 Figure~\ref{fig:experiment-overp} shows a graph of the ratio of the number of elements of $\F_{p}$ which reach a fixed point after $5$ iterations of \eqref{iteration2} and of the number of fixed points, versus $p$.
 As expected, this appears to be around $6$ but is somewhat noisy.

 \end{example}

 \begin{example} Iterating using \eqref{iteration3} over $\F_{p^2}$ preserves the cosets of $\F_p$ in $\F_{p^2}$.
-At first glance, it looks like for most cosets the map behaves like a random map: each orbit has very few fixed points and about $\sqrt{p}$ points in each orbit lead to the fixed points. \end{example}
+At first glance, it looks like for most cosets the map behaves like a random map: each coset has very few fixed points and about $\sqrt{p}$ points in each coset lead to the fixed points. \end{example}

+\begin{example} For a hundred randomly chosen function $\F_{101^2} \to \F_{101^2}$ with $50$ fixed points: \begin{itemize} \item the number of elements iterating to a fixed point ranged from $309$ to $10194$ ($3\%$ to $99\%$), with a mean of $4525$ ($44\%$). \item the maximum number of iterations needed to reach a fixed point ranged from $12$ to $350$, with a mean of $116$. \item The number of elements within $5$ iterations of a fixed point ranged from $181$ to $443$, with a mean of $295$. \end{itemize} This is broadly in line with the behavior seen in the previous examples, so experimentally it seems reasonable that iterating \eqref{iteration1} \eqref{iteration2} or \eqref{iteration3} behaves like iterating a random function, supporting Heuristic~\ref{heuristic:random}. \end{example}

 Based on this behavior, using iteration to efficiently find a supersingular elliptic curve (or to hash to a supersingular elliptic curve) does not seem to be practical.
 For concreteness, we will focus on iterating \eqref{iteration2} over $\F_p$ when $p \equiv 3 \pmod{4}$.
 The basic idea would be to pick a random starting element and iterate $k$ times, hoping to find a fixed point.
 Thus the key property of the iteration to understand is the number of points which iterate to a fixed point in $k$ steps.
-Assuming the iteration is a random function that has many fixed points, we expect on the order of $(k+1) \sqrt{p}$ points with this property (see Section~\ref{ss:manyfixed}).
+We expect on the order of $(k+1) \sqrt{p}$ points with this property, both based on experiments and based on Heuristic~\ref{heuristic:random} plus the analysis in Section~\ref{ss:manyfixed}.

+\begin{proposition} Assuming Heuristic~\ref{heuristic:random}, iterating $k$ times over $\F_p$ will find a fixed point (and hence a supersingular elliptic curve) with probability on the order of $(k+1) / \sqrt{p}$.
+This requires $k+1$ evaluations of $H_p(t)$.
+In particular, iteration would not give an efficient method of finding supersingular $j$-invariants. \end{proposition}

-The chance of randomly choosing to start at one of these is on the order of $(k+1)/ \sqrt{p}$.
-The iteration requires $k$ evaluations of $H_p(t)$, each of which can be done in polynomial time using Schoof's algorithm.
-For this to be efficient, the number of iterations $k$ must be polynomial in $\log(p)$, so this approach is quite unlikely to find a fixed point efficiently.
+\begin{proof} There are on the order of $(k+1) \sqrt{p}$ elements of $\F_p$ which iterate to a fixed point within $k$ steps.
+To check whether the last element is fixed requires one additional evaluation of $H_p(t)$.
+The chance of randomly choosing to start at one of these elements is on the order of $(k+1)/ \sqrt{p}$.

+While we can evaluate $H_p(t)$ efficiently using Schoof's algorithm, to be efficient the number of evaluations $k+1$ must still be polynomial in $\log(p)$.
+In that case the probability of finding a supersingular curve would be exponentially small in $\log(p)$. \end{proof}